 Alimony is a concept that allows for one spouse to provide for the support and maintenance of the other for a period of time following separation.
 Alimony is also referred to as maintenance in Colorado.

 The purpose of alimony is to help the recipient to become self-supporting.
-Here are Five Factors that the court will look at in determining whether alimony should be awarded, and if so how much.
+Here are Five Factors that the court will look at in determining whether it should be awarded, and if so, how much.

 1. The amount of each party’s gross income (income before deductions)